beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The details of the code are not important right now, but some code has been included to spice up the images and the text.
 We will properly start coding in part 1.
 The sample code in this part is actually not relevant at all to the coding techniques of this course.

 Die Details des Quellcodes sind im Moment nicht wichtig, er wurde eingefügt, um die Bilder und den Text interessanter zu gestalten.
 Das "richtige" Programmieren geht ab Abschnitt 1 los.
-Der Beispielquellcode in diesem Abschnitt ist überhaupt nicht wichtig für alles weitere in diesem Kurs.
+Der Beispielquellcode in diesem Abschnitt ist nicht wichtig für den weiteren Verlauf dieses Kurs.

 > Immediately after fetching the script tag, the browser begins to execute the code.